 Canned edamame beans are already cooked and ready to eat.
 They can be eaten straight from the can or heated up, depending on your preference and how you plan to use them.
 However, it's always a good idea to rinse canned beans under cold water to remove any excess sodium or preservatives before using.

-📚 More Asian-inspired recipes
+📚 More vegan salad recipes

-Last but not least, try our green edamame hummus, made without chickpeas; it is a much lighter option than the former traditional one.
+Last but not least, try our green green edamame hummus, made without chickpeas; it is a much lighter option than the former traditional one.

 Looking to add some zing to your meal?
 Give our speedy and flavorful marinated mushroom salad a whirl!
 It's a breeze to prepare in mere minutes, and the freshness of the ingredients will leave your taste buds dancing with delight.
 Don't miss out on this quick and tasty sensation!